MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 of Controllers to monitor their order and the transitions between them.
 In the next section, we’ll see an example of a Controller that manages other Controllers as we introduce a special type of iOS View Controller called a *Navigation Controller*.

-## Navigation Controller
+## Navigation controller

-In the Phoneword application, we used a *Navigation Controller* to help manage navigation between multiple screens.
+In the Phoneword application, we used a Navigation Controller to help manage navigation between multiple screens.
 The Navigation Controller is a specialized `UIViewController` represented by the `UINavigationController` class.
 Instead of managing a single Content View Hierarchy, the
 Navigation Controller manages other View Controllers, as well as its own special Content View Hierarchy in the form of a navigation toolbar that includes a title, back button, and other optional features.